jonarmtdh/jonarmtdh.github.io/README.md

 ### Webfont icon exploration
-Here is a link to the icon font test I did in 2020-21:
+Here is a link to the icon font test I did in 2020-21 using a subset of Nucleo icons:

 <a href="https://jonarmtdh.github.io/TD-Icon-font/demo.html">TD Core Web Font</a>